pujitha-nerella/Bi-LSTM-SER-/README.md

 This project focuses on **Speech Emotion Recognition (SER)** using a hybrid deep learning architecture combining **BiLSTM** and **self-attention**.
 The goal is to classify emotions from speech by leveraging powerful **pretrained transformer-based models** for feature extraction.
 ## Models Used for Feature Extraction

-The following **self-supervised pretrained models** were used to extract high-dimensional acoustic embeddings:
 * **WavLM-Large**
 * **HuBERT-XLarge**
 * **Whisper-Large**